arthurLNF/LoRaWAN/README.md

 # LoRaWAN
-Notes about setting up my own LoRaWAN network, from gateway configuration to application server.
+Notes about setting up a LoRaWAN network, from gateway configuration to application server.